 It’s relatively common that children from a previous marriage mistakenly assume that they’ll inherit a property, on the basis they think it’s solely owned by their parent.
-It’s only when their parent passes away that they realise the property may automatically pass to their step-parent because it was bought in both names as joint tenants.
-Or it was never owned by their parent to start with.
+It’s only when their parent passes away that they realise the property automatically passes to their step-parent because it was bought in both names as joint tenants.
+Or, it was never owned by their parent to start with.

 Top tax tips for inheriting property

-- Know as much as possible about the property; how it was used, where it is and preferably have access to title deeds, important documents and receipts.
+- Know as much as possible about the property; how it was used, where it is and preferably have access to title deeds, important documents and details of any cash receipts that may have been used to acquire the property.
 In Australia, ‘title’ is a very fixed concept, but in some other jurisdictions it can be a little more uncertain or there may be difficulties in obtaining information due to bureaucracy or language constraints.

 - Avoid assuming ownership; ensure you understand how the property is owned rather than rely on assumptions.

-- Be aware of the new rules for non-Australian tax residents; from 1 July 2020 this legislation may impact your property inheritance.
+- Be aware of the rules applying from 1 July 2020 for non-Australian tax residents; as these may impact your property inheritance.